photon-collider/personal_blog_svelte/src/lib/articles/ambiguity-fuels-creativity.md

 With that being said, too much ambiguity hinders progress.
 If the breadth of potential avenues is endlessly vast, it becomes cumbersome to identify which ones to explore.

 These instances require a clearer vision, which necessitates setting narrower constraints.
-Doing so empowers ambiguity to serve as a bridge towards meaningful opportunities for innovation.
+Doing so empowers you to leverage ambiguity as a bridge towards meaningful opportunities for innovation.

 Ambiguity is a crucial ingredient in all creative endeavors.
 Treat it as an asset rather than a deficit.
 Lean into it to add a personal touch to your work and discover innovative approaches you wouldn’t have thought possible.
 Constrain it when it hinders your progress.
 In doing so, you’ll transform the unknown into a canvas for your imagination.